Isaiah Young: Career

 Young made his professional debut on the first matchday of the 2017–18 season in the 3.
 Liga, being substituted on in Werder Bremen II's 3–0 win against SpVgg Unterhaching.

 He joined Belgian second-tier side Royale Union Saint-Gilloise on loan for the 2019–20 season.

 On October 5, 2020, the last day of the 2020 summer transfer window, Young left Werder Bremen permanently moving to Regionalliga West club Rot-Weiss Essen.

+On August 27, 2024, Young signed with Arminia Bielefeld in 3.
+Liga.